 A useful all-rounder, Cox attended Magdalene College and made seven First-Class appearances for Cambridge University in 1943, though he missed out on selection for the varsity match at Lord’s.
 He did represent the University against the touring Australians, taking one wicket and one catch and watching as his team-mate Jack Davies bowled Donald Bradman for nought!
 It didn't help that much - Bill Ponsford made 229 and the Aussies romped home by an innings and 163 runs!

-In a career severely curtailed, as so many were, by WWII, Ramsay Cox played on just 23 matches for Nottinghamshire; he scored 268 runs at 11.16, with a top score of 64 (his only half-century for Notts) and took 32 wickets at 34.00, his best return being 6-30 versus Derbyshire.
+In a career severely curtailed, as so many were, by WWII, Ramsay Cox played in just 23 matches for Nottinghamshire; he scored 268 runs at 11.16, with a top score of 64 (his only half-century for Notts) and took 32 wickets at 34.00, his best return being 6-30 versus Derbyshire.

-He died in his home town of Radcliffe in December 2005
+Henry Ramsay Cox died in his home town of Radcliffe-on-Trent on 1 December 2005

 Nottinghamshire First-Class Number: 344